-Risk management is the process of identifying, assessing and responding to risks, and communicating the outcomes of these processes to the appropriate parties timely.
+Risk encompasses the possible threats to which the Bank is exposed to and the potential impact that these may have on the Bank.
+Risk management is the process of identifying, assessing and responding to risks, and communicating the outcomes of these processes to the appropriate parties in a timely manner.